kjinho/pdftool/README.md

 Available Commands:

     bates       Bates stamp PDF files
+    completion  Generate the autocompletion script for the specified shell copy        Add a `COPY` watermark
     draft       Add a `DRAFT` watermark
     help        Help about any command
     server      an HTTP service to process PDF files